Loan to value ratio: What is LVR?

 The reason banks are cracking down on investor loans and are introducing stricter LVR requirements is largely due to pressure from the Australian Prudential Regulation Authority (APRA), which says lenders shouldn’t be increasing their investor home loan portfolios by more than 10% in a year.

 3. Cost of switching home loans with a high LVR

 As you’ve probably heard, once you’re signed up with a home loan it’s important to keep an eye on the mortgage market and make the switch every few years or so if you find a better deal.
 However, there's one major gotcha when it comes to refinancing that could cost you big bucks - repaying lenders mortgage insurance.

 Are you purchasing your first home?
-If you answered yes, then our first home buyers hub should be your next stop full of helpful tidbits to make purchasing property a breeze.
+If so, then our first home buyers hub, which is full of helpful tidbits to make purchasing property a breeze, should be your next stop.